Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 4: Authenticated Twitter Users and Ads Using Power-related Words

-Given this unexpected heterogeneity, we adopt the approach suggested by \cite{chen2020improving} and use causal random forests to estimate individual-level non parametric treatment effects without restrictions on the number of covariates \citep[see also][]{chen2021treatment}.
-This allows us to estimate individual-specific treatment effects of the power manipulation on clicking, downloading the browser extension, or joining a fact-checking community.
-Once we have estimated these individual-level treatment effects and adjust the estimates to be doubly robust \citep{semenova2021debiased, chen2021treatment}, we find little evidence that the effect depends on self-reports, except for the use of power-related words being less effective at encouraging the download of the browser extension among those who self-identify as conservative.
-We find the effect stronger for those with fewer friends but stronger for those who use comparative language.
-Importantly, the conditional average treatment effects remain large on both intentions to click to learn more ($\hat{\tau}=1.002, p<.01$) and to download the browser extension ($\hat{\tau}=1.169, p<.01$), similar to when we did not control for unanticipated heterogeneity.
-Further details are available in Web Appendix P.
+Given this unexpected heterogeneity, we use causal random forests to estimate individual-level nonparametric treatment effects without restricting the number of covariates \citep{chen2021treatment}.
+This allows us to estimate individual-specific treatment effects of the power manipulation on clicking, downloading the browser extension, and joining a fact-checking community.
+Once we have estimated these individual-level treatment effects and adjusted the estimates to be doubly robust \citep{semenova2021debiased}, we find little evidence that the effect depends on self-reported background variables, except for the use of power-related words being less effective at encouraging the download of the browser extension among those who self-identify as conservative.
+We find the effect stronger for those with fewer friends, and stronger for those who use comparative language.
+Importantly, the effects remain large on both intentions to click to learn more and to download the extension.
+Details are in Web Appendix Q.